RockBacon9922/Socs-Calendar-Parser/README.md

 # SOCS Calendar Parser

-A Rust library for fetching and parsing calendar events from SOCS (School Organisation and Curriculum System) APIs.
+A Rust library for fetching and parsing calendar events from SOCS APIs.

 ## Overview